-A factor of Porsche's intention to go racing was that they had to build a number of road-legal GT2s in order to homologate the model for racing.
-At about 430 horsepower the 3.6L twin-turbo flat-six ran higher boost than the standard Turbo model and developed almost as much horsepower as the racers and was mated to a manual six-speed gearbox.
+A factor of Porsche's intention to go racing was that they had to build a number of road legal GT2s in order to homologate the model for racing.
+At about 430 horsepower the 3.6L twin turbo flat six ran higher boost than the standard Turbo model and developed almost as much horsepower as the racers and was mated to a manual six speed gearbox.
 The GT2 shared the cutaway wings with the Carrera RS and had removable and replaceable bolt-on flares in order to fit wider wheels for racing and quickly fix crash damage.
 The Large rear wing provided additional down-force, with air intakes on the sides for the engine.
-With saving weight in mind the bonnet and doors were aluminium and the side and rear window glass was thinner.
-In addition the three-piece, light-alloy Speedline wheels had magnesium spiders.
-In fact, the body was lowered by 20mm compared to the 911 Turbo to reduce drag.
+With saving weight in mind the bonnet and doors were aluminum and the side and rear window glass was thinner.
+In addition the three-piece, light alloy Speedline wheels had magnesium spiders.
+In fact the body was lowered by 20mm compared to the 911 Turbo to reduce drag.

 It is believed that just 57 road-going GT2s were built.
 Factory RHD was even rarer still and just 7 UK specification cars were built.
 This example offered for sale by DK Engineering is one of those 7 built UK specification, "C16", Factory road GT2s.
 The car is presented in its specification as per the factory order on file of Arctic Silver with Black/Grey Leather Bucket Seats and with the sole optional extra of a graduated tint windscreen all in all making the car a very appropriate clubsport-esque specification.